 Since almost the beginning of the site in 1995, I have annually produced a “Key Questions Heading into Training Camp” article.
 So I will certainly continue the tradition.
 But this year’s article will be shorter as I recently provided a more detailed overview of my opinions of this team heading into training camp (see Shhhhh!
-This Giants’ Team May Actually Be Quite Good).
+This 2005 New York Giants Team May Actually Be Quite Good).

 I’ve produced a list of what I think are the key questions heading into training camp and the 2005 NFL season.
 This list will most likely vary from yours or other folks.
 I honestly feel quite confident about the talent level on this team and only the top four items are the most worrisome to me.

 (1) How Fast Will Eli Manning Mature?
 It’s a quarterback’s league.
 More than that, as has been the case with the Giants in recent years, opposing defenses will concentrate on stopping Tiki Barber and force the Giants’ starting quarterback to beat them.
 Manning has only started seven games.
 In the U.S. today, everyone (especially sports fans) expects immediate results.
 I call it the “video game syndrome” where casual fans think you can simply plug in a new player and expect instantaneous performance.
 It doesn’t work that way.
 There is a learning curve for athletes just like there is for everyone else.
 The big question for the entire Giants’ franchise is how big is Manning’s learning curve?
 The faster he develops, the better the team will be sooner.
 But if he struggles like most first or second year quarterbacks, then the Giants will hover around .500.
 It may be unrealistic or unfair to expect him to develop faster than average, but he may be able to do so.
 To me, this is the most interesting and important issue for the entire team.